Zen-Path/flexycon/dotfiles/src/scripts/media_server/README.md

 - `gallery-dl` - for image downloads
 - `yt-dlp` - for video downloads and gallery-dl fallback

-Both are installed in the venv by default.
-Outside the venv, only `yt-dlp` needs to be installed system-wide, because `gallery-dl` can use it as a fallback (if you've configured it), so we can't call it directly from the venv like with `gallery-dl`.
+If configured, `gallery-dl` can use `yt-dlp` as a fallback, so it needs to be installed system-wide, not in the venv.

 ## Installation